-The 2020 Annual Museum Survey has now launched across England.
+The 2020 Annual Museum Survey reports from across England have now been published.

-This year the survey will be more important than ever as we seek to gain insights of the impacts of the pandemic.
-The 2020 survey will gather data from 1st April 2019 – 31st March 2020 and provide an important baseline from which the impact of closure and the gradual phased reopening of museums across 2020-21 can be better understood.
+In 2019/20 the survey was more important than ever as we sought to gain insights of the impacts of the pandemic.
+The 2020 survey gathered data from 1st April 2019 – 31st March 2020 and provides an important baseline from which the impact of closure and the gradual phased reopening of museums across 2020-21 can be better understood.

 Data and privacy statements